nobeas/nobeas/README.md

 <h2 align="left">Hi 👋!
-My name is Isaac and I'm a Research Scientist pasionate on data science</h2>
+I am Isaac, a research scientist with a strong interest in data science.</h2>

 ###